GeometricFishTankVR/SphericalDisplayCalibration/readme.md

     - Note:
       - Example of Step1 is in the file *CameraCalibApplication.cpp*
       - Example of Step2 is in the file *ProjectorCalibApplication.cpp*.
 If all projectors are the same model with roughly the same focal length, it is possible to just calibrate one projector and use it as initial guess for the rest.
       - Example of Step3-6 is in the file *SphericalDisplayCalibApplication.cpp*.
-Currently Step4 are temporarily implemented in MATLAB with the file *main_semiauto_calib.m*
-  - TODO: replace the MATLAB part and implement the optimization step in Cpp.

 # Demo